BuildingComponentLibrary/bcl-manifest/README.md

 	![example manifest](/assets/manifest_example.png)

-1. Create a Pull Request with your changes.
+1. Create a Pull Request with your changes against the original BCL Manifest develop branch.
 A BCL admin will review your request and repository.
-If acceptable, the PR will be merged to the main branch.
+If acceptable, the PR will be merged.

 1. Once the PR is merged, set up webhooks on your repository so that releases are automatically added to the BCL:
 	- Select `webhooks` from the left navigation menu on your repo's `settings` page, or go to `settings/hooks`.

 	- Click on the *Add webhook* button

-		- Enter the payload URL: `TO BE DETERMINED`
+		- Enter the payload URL: `https://bcl.nrel.gov/release`
 		- Set the content type to: `application/json`
 		- Select `Enable SSL verification`
 		- Select `Let me select individual events` and click on the `Releases` checkbox.
 We will only pull content when a release is created and published.